A healthy campus takes all of us.

 * Facilities Service Request

 - Control of COVID-19 Hazards

 - Control of COVID-19 hazards is a shared responsibility.
 Keeping our campus healthy takes all of us.
 UC Davis expects students, staff, academics and visitors to follow a set of personal protection practices to protect themselves and others.
-Protocols include wearing a face covering indoors and outdoors, physical distancing and personal hygiene behaviors.
+Protocols include strong encouragement for wearing a face covering indoors and personal hygiene behaviors.

-In addition, each department is required to create and enforce a plan specific to its worksite that meets the required health and safety guidelines.
-These plans include installing signage and other measures to protect employees, prevent crowds from gathering, keep people at least 6 feet apart, prevent unnecessary contact and increase sanitization.
+In addition, each department was required to create and enforce a plan specific to its worksite that addressed health and safety guidelines.
+These plans included installing signage and other measures to protect employees, prevent crowds from gathering, keep people at least 6 feet apart, prevent unnecessary contact and increase sanitization.

 When feasible (outside of a wildfire smoke event), HVAC systems are maximized for exterior air intake.
 Find details on the Building Ventilation and Filtration page.